Lydiajoy97/The_Birdhouse_Project/README.md

 ![CSS](https://res.cloudinary.com/dddbuwhyg/image/upload/v1722523353/Screenshot_2024-08-01_154207_g3ccmi.png)

-# Back end Deployment
+# Deployment
-- ElephantSQL
-I created a new instance on ElephantSQL and copied the API key into the env.py file.

-- Heroku
-To deploy to Heroku I logged into my accound and created a new app.
-In Settings I clicked deploy.
-I then connected this to my gitpod repository and set the config vars.
-I then deployed my branch and run the app.
-This was to deploy the backend api first, and it then was able to display the veiws.
-To display my react app in the deployed version I need my veiw to render my index.html page.

-# Frontend deployment

-- React:
+My app is a joint workspace.
+To deploy I first had to deploy my back-end api to Heroku.
+To deploy to heroku I needed to set up a new app on Heroku and connect to my github repo.
+I also needed to set up a new instance on ElephantSQL and set the config vars in both the heroku folder and env.py.
+I also needed to link my cloudinary account so that my media files can be stored, and then that url was also connected to my heroku account and env.py files.
+Once this was done I could push any local changes made to my api and see the app running.

 To create the react app I set up a frontend folder within my project.
-In the frontend folder I installed react using the npx create-react-app command.
+In the frontend folder, (navigated by typing cd frontend into the terminal) I installed react using the npx create-react-app command.
-After all the packages were installed I ran the npm start command.
+After all the packages were installed I ran the npm start command, and opened my react app in the terminal widow alongside my api.
+I then contined to create my frontend files.

-- deployment:

-Because my project was a joint workspace I could not deploy untill the end of my project.
-To do this I followed the steps on code insitutes supporting documentation.
-I chances my urls to say api/ then removed the root.
-I then added a base url.
-Then I copied over the static files using the terminal and pushed my changed.
-The app branch was then updated on Heroku.
+To depoly my react project I had to combine my front and back end files and set up a base url. first I installed whitenoise and added it to my middleware settings.
+I then added 'staticfiles and 'build' to my BASE_DIR path and created a static files folder at the root.
+I also removed the root url path and added an index template path.
+After this I created api routes for my urls by adding url/ before my url paths excluding admin and the index route.
+Lastly I copied over my static files using the comand in the supporting documentation.
+My base url was then added in the axios defaults file as 'api/'.
+I then added the build script (serve -s build) to the Profile so that my app builds in Heroku.
+The workspace was then combined and could be pushed and deployed in heroku.

+This lastest version is a resumbit, so to continue devloping the app I removed the base url and api url paths.
+Once it was ready to be deployed again I deleted my static file folder and opened a new one.
+I then copied over my static files into that folder and added my base url and api/ to the begining of the url paths.
+Then I deployed on heroku.
+I noticed that my deployed app was still an old version, so I disabled the cache, and after doing that, my app has been deployed.

 # Credits